Overview of maintenance windows in ITSI

 Service 3, and so on:

-Service 5, which has no direct dependencies.
-You still need to put services 1, 2, 3, and 4 in maintenance mode in order for
+Service 5, which depends on the health scores of all the other services.
+You need to put services 1, 2, 3, and 4 in maintenance mode in order for

 Service 5 to be in maintenance mode.